gedw99/gio-proposals/db/README.md

 Add to Home screen.

-Works on all desktop and mobiles, giving a simialr experience to an installed app.
+Works on all desktop and mobiles, giving a siialr experience to an installed app.

 If the user does this, the background sync and purging works much better.
 See IOS quirks